 We know Jesus must be talking about motives here because Scripture never contradicts Scripture.
 In Matthew 7:5, Jesus explains that once we address our own sin, we are then to help people with their sin.
 Jesus would not tell people judgment is always sin but then tell people to judge.
 Clearly there are two forms of judgment, one focusing on the motives and the other focusing on the actions.

-Matthew 7:1-2 also states that we are not to judge other people’s motives because then we are going back to the old way of salvation.
+Matthew 7:1-2 also states that we are not to judge other people’s motives because then we are going back to a works based view of salvation.
 Throughout the Sermon on the Mount, Jesus was explaining that it was impossible for people to save themselves because even if they obeyed the law perfectly, their inner hearts and motivations were still sinful.

 The Bible says we should not judge others’ motives because if God was to judge our motives and only save us based upon the inner righteousness we have on our own, we would be doomed.